15Max/LatentDirichletAllocation/README.md

 - [Edoardo Cortolezzis](https://github.com/EdoardoCortolezzis)
 - [Marta Lucas](https://github.com/15Max)

-Checkout our brief [presentation](presentation.pdf) for a quick overview of the project. #TODO: add corect link
+Checkout our brief [presentation](presentation.pdf) for a quick overview of the project.